-This form must be completed by a supervisor at the current place of employment.
+rnis form must be completed by a supervisor at the current place of employment.
 Submit one form for each caregiver.
 Do not send in false information.
 Ped-I-Care will notify Medicaid if the information sent in is suspicious.

 Employee's Name:

-Employee's Position Title:
+Employee's Po sition Title:

-Name of Company:
+Name of Comp pany: -

-Name of Employer:
+Name of Emplo oyer:

 Address (Place of Employment):

+,

+MODE COLEDING: 711 . d d. b £

-WORK SCHEDULE: (Include work hours for each day scheduled to work)
+WORK SCHEDULE: (Incl.
+Total Time Working ude work hours to or each day sched uled to work)

-Day of Week Total Time Working Including Travel To and From Work Scheduled Start Time Scheduled Quitting Time Variable Work Schedule (hours per day)
+Day of Week Including Travel To and From Work Scheduled Start Time Scheduled Quitting Time Variable Work Schedule (hours per day)

 Monday

 Tuesday

 Wednesday

 Thursday

 Friday

 Saturday

 Sunday

 Is the employe e scheduled to work holiday /s?

-Does the employee work a seasonal or year round schedule ?
+Does the empl ovee work a seasonal or vea er round schedule?

 Is the employee the only caregiver for the child?

-Name of Supervisor (Printed):
+Name of Super Name of Supervisor (Printed): •

 Supervisor's Title:

-Telephone #s: Company: Supervisor:
+Telephone #s: Telephone #s: Company: Supervisor:

 Supervisor's Signature: Date:

-Member's Name: ID #:
+Member's Nan Member's Name: ID #:

+Updated 7/16/2016